Mar1nes/Studying/README.md

 # Studying
-My studying repositorie
+My studying repositorie.
-There are some practice
+There are some practice.